Style & Appearance

 If you’re in the market for a new pair of monk strap shoes, then Beckett Simonon offers an irresistible package that is compatible with most budgets.

-The only thing to bear in mind is that shoe availability is dependant on the current campaigns currently running on Beckett Simonon’s website.
+The only thing to bear in mind is that shoe availability is dependent on the current campaigns currently running on Beckett Simonon’s website.
 If they’re available, then you’re in luck.

 Nevertheless, you’ll also need to be a little patient as you’ll need to wait for the campaign to end and your own shoes to be manufactured.
 This can take somewhere between 8 to 10 weeks.
 However, it’s well worth the wait if you ask us!